jacklukem/BigSurfixes/README.md

 For the "installer fix" make a BigSur USB Installer with createinstallmedia:

-sudo /Applications/Install\ macOS\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/BigSurInstaller/
+sudo /Applications/Install\ macOS\ Big\ Sur\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/BigSurInstaller/

 and replace the "installer fix" file in this path: